 Transitions are a powerful tool to enhance the structure of your video and optimize pacing to keep viewers engaged and aware of what comes next.
 It can be the element that sets your content apart from other video competition.

 A common business misconception is that you must hire an expensive video editor or production agency to create videos with great motion design.
-In reality, there are affordable video editing software options on the market with ready-made templates and motion design effects that you can apply directly to your video clips.
+In reality, there are many affordable explainer video software options on the market with ready-made templates and motion design effects that you can apply directly to your video clips.

 Ready to create your first video?